kawasin73/legacygl.js/doc/tutorial-managing-shader-variables.md

 #!javascript
 legacygl.add_vertex_attribute(name, size);
 ```
-where `name` is the same one as in the shader code without the prefix `a_`, and `size` is the number of `float`s per vertex.
+where `name` is the same as the one in the shader code without the prefix `a_`, and `size` is the number of numbers per vertex (e.g., 9 for `mat3`).
 For the above example code, the registration process would be:
 ```
 #!javascript
 legacygl.add_vertex_attribute("myfloat", 1);